Removing Baseboard With Multiple Tools

 How to remove moulding without damaging wall or trim

-Use a 5 in 1 painters tool or thin scraper to wedge behind the trim piece.
-Gently pull the trim away from the wall –just enough to get your prybar behind it.
+• Use a 5 in 1 painters tool to wedge behind the baseboard and gently pull it away from the wall –just enough to get your prybar behind it.

 How to remove moulding without damaging wall or trim